Barden0/Barden0/README.md

 - 👯 I’m looking to collaborate on **AWS solutions architecture**

-- 👨‍💻 All of my projects are available at [Samuel Barden](https://samuelbarden.com/works)
+- 👨‍💻 Some of my projects are available at [Samuel Barden](https://samuelbarden.com/works)

 - 📝 I regularly write articles on [Clouding With Barden](https://blog.samuelbarden.com)